 I will add my flash here (Canon Speedlight 430EX), my lovely and very light weight tripod that it is perfect even for low budget flights (MeFoto BackPacker) and a set of extra rechargeable batteries because I’m a hater when it comes to flash.
 I can count on my hand the times that it actually made my life better and made an image looks good at the end, but it is good to have, ok?
 You can never know what you can expect on your next trip, a travel photographer have to always be prepared.

-For the rest of the extra things, I gotta say this: keep a microfiber tissue with you at all times, specially when you’re traveling.
+For the rest of the extra things, I gotta say this: keep a microfiber tissue with you at all times, especially when you’re traveling.
 You have no idea how much your lenses can get dirty.

 And speaking about this, buy filters!
-You’re lenses will last at least 10x more with them and they cost almost nothing.
+Your lenses will last at least 10x more with them and they cost almost nothing.
 Just make sure that they are real glass and you’re fine, trust me!

 If you have something else to add to this list, feel free to comment here or just leave a message on our newest facebook group.